Several actions in Godot are triggered by callbacks or virtual functions, so there is no need to write code that runs

 To delete a node, be it inside or outside the scene,

 free() must be

-When a node is freed, it also frees all its children nodes.
+When a node is freed, it also frees all its child nodes.
 Because of this, manually deleting nodes is much simpler than it appears.
 Free the base node and everything else in the subtree goes away with it.